'It Hurt. And It Was Against My Will': Trump Accuser Stands By Her Story

 Reporters asked Trump about the picture Saturday.
 He replied, "standing with my coat on in a line, give me a break."

-Trump compared himself to Brett Kavanaugh, who withstood assault allegations during his confirmation hearings to become a Supreme Court Justice.
+Trump compared himself to Brett Kavanaugh, who withstood assault allegations during his confirmation hearings to become a Supreme Court justice.

-"When you look at what happened to Justice Kavanaugh and you look at what's happening to others, you can't do that for the sake of publicity," Trump said Saturday.
+"When you look at what happened to Justice Kavanaugh, and you look at what's happening to others, you can't do that for the sake of publicity," Trump said Saturday.

 More than a dozen women accused Trump of sexual wrongdoing before he took office.
-Carroll said she did not come forward with her story before the 2016 elections because "there were so many women coming forward ...
+Carroll said she did not come forward with her story before the 2016 elections because "there were so many women coming forward. ...
 I didn't think it was my duty."

 Carroll's book, due out in July, details attacks by people on what she calls the "Most Hideous Men of My Life List."
 The list includes the former CEO of CBS, Les Moonves.
 He was ousted last year amid similar allegations.
 Moonves denied Carroll's claims to New York.